elsemeow/vite-mpa-starter/README.md

 ## Description

-A pre-built bunch of tools for rapid front-end prototyping.
+Boilerplate for rapid front-end prototyping.
 Based on Vite, Handlebars, PostCSS and TailwindCSS.

 The main problem being solved is the ability to run the project in a browser without a server.